datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

    $ datalad uninstall --dataset . inputs --recursive

 Prior to archiving the results, we can go one step further and verify their computational reproducibility.
-DataLad provides a rerun command that is capable of “replaying” any recorded command.
-The following command we re-execute the FSL analysis (the command that was recorded since we tagged the dataset as “ready4analysis”).
-It will record the recomputed results in a separate Git branch named “verify” of the dataset.
-We can then automatically compare these new results to the original ones in the “master” branch.
+DataLad's ``rerun`` command is capable of “replaying” any recorded command.
+The following command re-executes the FSL analysis by re-running everything since the dataset was tagged as ``ready4analysis``).
+It will record the recomputed results in a separate Git branch named ``verify``.
+Afterwards, we can automatically compare these new results to the original ones in the ``master`` branch.
 We will see that all outputs can be reproduced in bit-identical form.
 The only changes are observed in log files that contain volatile information, such as time steps.

-.. runrecord:: _examples/repro-124
+.. runrecord:: _examples/repro2-124
    :language: console
    :workdir: usecases/repro2/glm_analysis

    $ datalad rerun --branch verify --onto ready4analysis --since ready4analysis

-.. runrecord:: _examples/repro-125
+.. runrecord:: _examples/repro2-125
    :language: console
    :workdir: usecases/repro2/glm_analysis

    # check that we are now on the new `verify` branch
    $ git branch

-.. runrecord:: _examples/repro-126
+.. runrecord:: _examples/repro2-126
    :language: console
    :workdir: usecases/repro2/glm_analysis